Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 We'll has the user's IP, and always direct back to the same server.
 Mark a server as `down` in order to redirect assigned ip's to a new server.

 ```
-  # Define a weight for each server.
-Think of it as a multiplier,
-  # so the closer to 0, the less traffic that server is passed.
   upstream my_weighted_upstream {
     ip_hash;